 Since 2004 many hundreds of children, aged 4 to 16, have participated in our projects throughout Israel, from Me'ilya, on the Lebanese border in the north, to the Bedouin town of Rahat in the south.

-After many years of promoting Israeli tennis, one of the six founder trustees of the Israel Tennis Centers, Freddie Krivine, President of the Israel Tennis Association, was troubled by the lack of Israeli Arab players.
-In response, he established a committee in 1998 to introduce Arab children to tennis and to introduce Jewish and Arab children to each other.
+In 1998, Freddie Krivine, President of the Israel Tennis Association, was troubled by the lack of Israeli Arab players.
+In response, he established a committee to introduce Arab children to tennis and to introduce Jewish and Arab children to each other through tennis.